 Having condo insurance can help cut down on additional living expenses should anything happen to your personal property, because you won't be responsible for out of pocket costs.
 Condo unit owners should check in with the types of coverage offered, as would any homeowner.
 If you need to compare insurance companies, we offer an online, free tool that can help you.

 What does an HO-6 policy cover?

-Your standard condo insurance policy or HO-6 insurance policy covers a list of named perils.
-Any peril not named on the policy is not covered.
+Your standard condo insurance policy, or HO-6 insurance policy, covers a list of named perils.
+Any peril not named on the standard policy is not covered.
+There is optional coverage that you can get in addition to the regular policy terms.
 The policy may also provide some liability and medical payments coverage.

 Here is a list of the 16 named perils that are usually listed in an HO-6 insurance policy:

 - Riot or civil commotion

 - Volcanic eruption

 - Falling objects

 - Accidental discharge or overflow of water or steam from within a plumbing, heating, air conditioning, or automatic fire-protective sprinkler system, and appliances.

 - Sudden and accidental tearing apart, cracking, burning, or bulging of a steam or hot water heating system, air conditioning, or automatic fire-protective system.